Riley Greene Player Props: Tigers vs. Twins

 Riley Greene At The Plate

-- Greene is batting .297 with 14 doubles, three triples, nine home runs and 29 walks.
+- Greene is hitting .299 with 15 doubles, three triples, nine home runs and 29 walks.

-- In 74.7% of his 75 games this season, Greene has picked up at least one hit.
-He's also had 22 multi-hit games.

-- He has scored in 48.0% of his games this season, with more than one run scored in 8.0%.
+- He has scored in 36 of 76 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.